circleci/circleci-docs/jekyll/_cci2/remote-docker.md

 - All commands are executed in the [main container][main-container].
 - Once `setup_docker_engine` is called, a new remote environment is created, and your main container is configured to use it.
-- All docker-related commands are executed in your main container, too, but building/pushing images and running containers happens in the remote Docker Engine.
+- All docker-related commands are also executed in your main container, but building/pushing images and running containers happens in the remote Docker Engine.
 - We use project environment variables to store credentials for Docker Hub.

 ## Separation of Environments
 Since the [job space][job-space] and [remote docker]({{ site.baseurl }}/2.0/glossary#remote-docker) are separated environments, there's one caveat: containers running in your job space can’t directly communicate with containers running in remote docker.

-### Examples and Workarounds
+### Starting Services
 It’s impossible to start a service in remote docker and ping it directly from a main container (and vice versa).
 To solve that, you’ll need to interact with a a service from remote docker, as well as through the same container:

 ```YAML